High Carbon Steel Knife Care

 Suggested Sharpening Method

-Each knife's cutting edge bevel is hand sharpened starting with a 1000 grit stone, polished to a 5000 grit stone, then honed on a leather strop.
+Each knife's cutting edge bevel is hand sharpened with a 1000 grit stone then polished with a 5000 grit stone, and honed on a leather strop.